Eric McCormack: Early life

-McCormack was born in Toronto, Ontario, Canada, the son of Doris (1932–2006), a homemaker, and James "Keith" McCormack, an oil company financial analyst who died from cancer in 2008.
+McCormack was born in Toronto, Ontario, the son of Doris (1932–2006), a homemaker, and James "Keith" McCormack, an oil company financial analyst who died from cancer in 2008.
 He is the eldest of three siblings.
 McCormack has Scottish ancestry.
 While he was growing up, he was shy and did not play sports but was involved in theatre from an early age: "I was a bit of an outsider, but I discovered theatre very early on, which got me through."
-McCormack later attended Sir John A. Macdonald Collegiate Institute in Scarborough, Ontario, where he was a classmate of David Furnish.
-There, he enrolled in theatre classes and performed in high school productions of Godspell and Pippin.
+He later attended Sir John A. Macdonald Collegiate Institute in Scarborough, Ontario, where he was a classmate of both Mike Myers and David Furnish.
+He enrolled in theatre classes there and performed in high school productions of Godspell and Pippin.
 McCormack recalls that after performing in Godspell, his feelings toward becoming an actor solidified and he decided to pursue a career in acting.
 "I remember after the first performance of that...
 I knew where to fit in.
 That was the beginning of my life as an actor.
 It changed me in that the concept of any other options disappeared.
 From that moment there was no question.
 I knew exactly what I was going to do.
 I'm lucky that way."

-McCormack graduated from high school in 1982 and then enrolled at Ryerson University School of Theatre in Toronto to further improve his acting.
-He left Ryerson in 1985, several months before graduating, to accept a position with the Stratford Shakespeare Festival in Stratford, Ontario, where he spent five seasons performing.
+McCormack graduated from high school in 1982 and enrolled at Ryerson University School of Theatre in Toronto to further develop as an actor.
+He left Ryerson in 1985, several months before graduating, to accept a position with the Stratford Shakespeare Festival in Stratford, Ontario where he spent five seasons performing.
 "It was all I wanted, to be a classical actor for the rest of my life, but during the last couple of years I was there, I started to realise that it wasn't for me.
 Perhaps I didn't have to give my Hamlet before I died, that the world might be an OK place without my Hamlet, in fact."
-McCormack appeared in productions of A Midsummer Night's Dream, Henry V, Murder in the Cathedral and Three Sisters.
-McCormack later performed with the Manitoba Theatre Centre in a production of Burn This, as well as with Toronto's Royal Alexandra Theatre in Biloxi Blues.
+He appeared in productions of A Midsummer Night's Dream, Henry V, Murder in the Cathedral and Three Sisters.
+He later performed with the Manitoba Theatre Centre in a production of Burn This, as well as with Toronto's Royal Alexandra Theatre in Biloxi Blues.